An Overview Of Genius Hour

 One Approach: Three Basic Rules for Genius Hour

 This means that the role of the teacher, the presence of rules, and the function of any structure or framing of the learning experience can make or break its effectiveness.
-The more rules you have, the less likely it’s actually genius hour.
+The more rules you have, the less likely it’s actually Genius Hour.

 - It should be driven by student curiosity and might use a clear driving question to guide inquiry

 - It should involve research or clear ‘new learning’